alexandr-viktorov/RanorexExercise/README.md

 Unzip it and put it in a convenient location (by default it's user desktop).
 3. Start Ranorex  Studio and open “Ranorex exercise.rxsln”

 # Test suite scenarios
-There two scenarios are implemented:
+Two test scenarios were implemented:

 -- Reply On Email
 1. Start application.
 2. Click on Inbox folder